Join us in playing the Royal Game of Ur!

 The Royal Game of Ur is a two-player race game where you and an opponent go to war!
 The first player to score all their pieces wins.

-The modern era of Ur began when Sir Leonard Woolley excavated four unique game boards from a royal tomb in Ur, ancient Mesopotamia, in the 1920's.
+The modern era of Ur began in the 1920's when Sir Leonard Woolley excavated four unique game boards from a royal tomb in Ur, ancient Mesopotamia.
 This gave the game it's modern name, the Royal Game of Ur, and began it's modern revival.
-It was called the "Royal Game' because of its ties to this royal tomb.
+It was called the "Royal Game" because of its ties to this royal tomb.
 The game has also been called the Game of Twenty Squares, or Pack of Dogs.

 Join the Commun-ur-ty!